naggie/megafilter/README.md

 Publish an article by ID from the queue (removing it).
 Returns `pending` count.

 > `GET /articles`
 Given a `count` as parameter, return published articles.
+0 Means all articles, unspecified  means 30.

 Article format